top of page

 • Assessment Intake Interview - $245

-• Full standard ADHD assessment: $1470 (minus intake interview cost)
+• Full standard ADHD assessment: $1470 (including report review)

 • Additional assessment: to be discussed and quoted if needed